nirvdrum/nirvdrum.com/_posts/2017-02-14-truffleruby-on-the-svm.md

 If you're interested in learning more about the history of TruffleRuby or get a deeper look at its internals, please take a look at the [collection of resources](http://chrisseaton.com/rubytruffle/) Chris Seaton has assembled.
 Truffle and Graal are active research projects with a rich set of publications <sub>([Truffle](https://github.com/graalvm/truffle/blob/master/docs/Publications.md), [Graal](https://github.com/graalvm/graal-core/blob/master/docs/Publications.md))</sub>.
-If you're interested in implementing a language on Truffle, I suggest checking out the [SimpleLanguage implementation](https://github.com/graalvm/simplelanguage) and watching Christian Wimmer's [walkthrough of the code](https://www.youtube.com/watch?v=FJY96_6Y3a4).
+If you'd like to learn more about implementing a language with Truffle, I suggest checking out the [SimpleLanguage implementation](https://github.com/graalvm/simplelanguage) and watching Christian Wimmer's [walkthrough of the code](https://www.youtube.com/watch?v=FJY96_6Y3a4).

 <hr/>